Xu-Jingyi/PUDistill/README.md

 # PUDistill

-PyTorch code for the following paper:
+PyTorch code for the following IJCNN 2021 paper:

 **Title**: Training Classifiers that are Universally Robust to All Label Noise Levels.

-**Authors**: Jingyi Xu, Tony Q. S. Quek and Kai Fong Ernest
+**Authors**: Jingyi Xu, Tony Q. S. Quek, and Kai Fong Ernest Chong